 'Condition' is used in various places throughout this agreement.
 Unless stated in the text, or the context unambiguously requires a different interpretation, it shall be construed with the meaning normally given to the word by lawyers.

 'Register' means the list of all the domain names ending in .GG or .JE that have been registered.
 The Register is held on an electronic database which we own and which contains administrative and technical information about domain name registrations.
 It incorporates details of the identity of the relevant Registrant, Registrar and other Authorised Contacts as well as details about the nameservers that are associated with each domain name.

-> 'Registrar' is an agent who, because they act as agent in connection with multiple registrations, has been recognised by us, on the terms of this Registrar Agreement., as being a Registrar.
-Registrars may be provided with additional technical tools, access to computer systems etc, in order to facilitate the management of multiple domain names, and individual pricing.
+'Registrar' is an Agent who, because they act as agent in connection with multiple registrations, has been recognised by us, on the terms of this Registrar Agreement, as being a Registrar.
+Registrars may be provided with additional technical tools, access to computer systems etc, in order to facilitate the management of multiple domain names, and may benefit from special prices.

-> 'Registration Agreement' is the contract between us and a Registrant.
+'Registration Agreement' is the contract between us and a Registrant.
 It includes all the terms set out in the Standard Terms and Conditions for Domain Registration.
 If you act as your own agent, all the terms of the standard Registration Agreement apply to you, as well as all the terms of this Registrar Agreeement.